What Does Skinny Pregnant Mean? Benefits & Challenges

 2. Weight gain pressure

-There can be societal pressure for pregnant women to gain specific weight.
+There can be societal pressure for pregnant women to gain a specific weight.
 Skinny pregnant women may feel additional stress to meet these expectations, even though their bodies may naturally gain weight differently.
 This added pressure can lead to anxiety and body image concerns during pregnancy.

 3. Increased fatigue